-The policy applies to all members of staff fairly and consistently irrespective of which equality group(s) they belong to.
+It is anticipated that the policy will apply to all members of staff fairly and consistently irrespective of which equality group(s) they belong to.

 Who initiated or wrote the policy?
-Invest NI HR
+Strategy Division

 Who owns and who implements the policy?
-Invest NI HR
+It will be an Invest NI wide policy implemented by the Executive Leadership Team.